 - Time recovered from unplanned feed browsing.

-- Number of filtered items that still felt relevant (false positives).
+- Number of filtered items that still felt relevant.

 - Frequency of adding emergency "quick fix" keywords.